akhilnas/portfolio/src/content/pages/about.md

 I addition to these skills I am also a frequent user of Git and Excel, an occassional user of Tableau.

-My native language is Malayalam although I am native-level fluent in English having studied it thorough my schooling years.
+My native language is Malayalam although I am native-level fluent in English having studied it throughout my schooling years.
 My German is at the A2 level.

 ## Innovation and Problem-Solving